Officialsammy2701/Stats-Preview-Card-Component/README.md

 ### Continued development

-Going on a streak of solving every challenges to improve my skills
+Going on a streak of solving every challenge to improve my skills

 ## Author